Kobalt KT1015 Table Saw Review

 So it was time for a table saw.
 I was really excited as I had always wanted one, and this was the perfect opportunity to make the investment.

-I researched many table saws online until I settled on one I liked.
+I researched many types online so I could find the best table saw.
 At the time, the prices ranged from around $250 to thousands of dollars.

 There were two main deciding factors for choosing this saw versus others in the same price range.
 The first one was the maximum cutting depth at 90 degrees.

 The KT1015 Kobalt table saw allowed up to 3.5 inches of height on the blade, which meant I could cut a 4 x 4 with one pass on the blade.
 Most of the other saws maxed out at 3.125.”

 I could also cut 2 x 4s on the longer side if I needed as well.

 The second decision factor was that the Kobalt table saw came with a folding built in stand.